openresty/lua-resty-memcached-shdict/README.md

 =======

 * Unlike the [lua-resty-memcached](https://github.com/openresty/lua-resty-memcached) library,
-this client does not escape special characters in the key.
+this client does not escape special characters in the key by default.
 So it is the caller's responsibility to avoid using special characters in the keys.

 [Back to TOC](#table-of-contents)